illini-robomaster/iRM_Embedded_2023/README.md

    4. For Linux users, either use prebuilt binaries, or build from source following their compile manual.

+2. Find a usb-flasher and connect it to your laptop
+   1. Connect the usb-flasher to swd port on the chip (search documentation of the boards to see how to connect)

-2. Flash one of the example programs by running `make flash-<xxx>` in the `build/` directory created at compilation.
+3. Flash one of the example programs by running `make flash-<xxx>` in the `build/` directory created at compilation.

    e.g. `make flash-example_buzzer` -> and you shall hear some music (or noise)

+### Flash Binary to Chip (Wireless Flasher)

+1. Connect
+2. Do the same steps as wired flash but in step 2, instead of `make flash-<xxx>`, run `make rflash-<xxx>`

 ### Document Usage